NicoleHinojosa/Assesssment-4/README.md

 streptacidiphilus_count: The total number of coding sequences in *Streptacidiphilus jiangxiensis*.

 coding_counts: A data frame summarizing the counts of coding sequences for both organisms.

+Table Output: A formatted table displayed using kable, showing the number of coding sequences for each organism with a caption "Coding Sequences of each organism."

 ### Total Coding DNA Length of both organisms